-Eligible dependent day care expenses can save you taxes in two different ways: you may be entitled to a tax credit on your individual tax return, and you may participate in a Cafeteria Plan Dependent Day Care Reimbursement Account.
+You can save on taxes with eligible dependent day care expenses in two different ways: you may be entitled to a tax credit on your individual tax return, and/or you may participate in a Cafeteria Plan Dependent Day Care Reimbursement Account.

-The maximum Federal tax credit available for one dependent is \$2,400 and \$4,800 for two or more dependents.
-This number may adjust annually.
+There is a maximum Federal tax credit available for dependent day care expenses.
 (Please note: the available tax credit and the additional savings realized on Social Security and State taxes, by participation in a Cafeteria Plan Dependent Day Care Reimbursement Account may result in greater tax savings than the Federal tax credit.
-Generally speaking, families earning around \$25,000 or more are better off using a (Dependent Day Care Reimbursement Account).
+Generally speaking, families earning around \$25,000 or more are better off using a Dependent Day Care Reimbursement Account.)
 Participation in a Dependent Day Care Reimbursement Account would also benefit certain low-income families (i.e., families who have adjusted gross incomes which result in no Federal income tax liability, do not benefit from a tax credit, but would save on Social Security taxes).